 Clark`s studio, near Billings, Montana is located in a relaxed setting within a few hours drive of some of the most renowned trout streams in America including the Bighorn, Yellowstone, Boulder and Stillwater Rivers, all of which sustain healthy populations of Brown and Rainbow Trout.
 Also, less than 1 hour away is the Absaroka- Beartooth Wilderness area in the famous Beartooth Mountains which rise to an elevation well over 12,000 feet.
 These spectacular and scenic mountains hold hundreds of backcountry lakes and creeks that sustain large populations of Cutthroat, Golden, and Brook trout as well as Grayling.
 If you`ve never been to the Beartooths, you owe yourself a day or two of fishing and sightseeing in these fantastic mountains.
 They are truly spectacular and the late Charles Kurault labeled the Beartooth highway, "the most scenic drive in the Lower 48".

-Clark's workshops focus on all aspects of carving a fish, with an emphasis on:
+Clark's workshops may focus on all aspects of carving a fish.
+Individual preferences and

 Collecting References including Study Casts Fish Reference Photography